YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

    ``$ mojito test mojit mojits/Github Github``

 #.
 Mojito’s test command comes with a very useful option for getting coverage results.
-   Run the command for application unit tests, but add the option -c to get coverage results as well.
+   Run the command for application unit tests, but add the option ``-c`` to get coverage results as well.

-   ``$ mojito test -c app .``
+   ``$ mojito test app -c .``

 #.
 In a browser, open the file artifacts/test/coverage/lcov-report/index.html to see the
    code coverage report.
 The report gives line and function coverage.

 #.
 Our application shouldn’t have any syntax errors--if they did, we should file a GitHub
-   ticket with Mojito immediately, but let’s run the jslint command for both the application and our one mojit:
+   ticket with Mojito, but let’s run the jslint command for both the application and our one mojit:

    ::